ydsundman/FixItNowOrDeleteIt/README.md

 Instructions: Print the document as a double sided page.
 The cards are in order and start from the top left corner.
 Go through the cards row by row until you end at the last card on the bottom right corner.
 Laminate the cards (or use thicker paper) then cut along the dotted lines, finally hole punch the corner and attach them with a ring.

 [Contact us](mailto:fixitnowordeleteit@yds.se) if you need a larger order of the cards.
+Or if you're in Stockholm, pass by the Crisp office to pick some up!

 ![The cards, square shaped with a bookring holding them together](images/cards.jpg)